 It is important to know that when reviewing the following data, low response rates may generally yield results that reflect the feelings of those with the most positive or negative impressions of, or experiences with, the agency and consequently may skew the analysis of the findings.
-The results show a general satisfaction by most respondents with the Department's services as a whole across the various surveys.
+The results show general satisfaction among most respondents with the Department's services across the various surveys.